lupusInc/HelpMeRuth.github.io/README.md

-lupusInc.github.io/index.html
 School project website, although already finished @HelpMeRuth/Ruthger Dijt is still fixing/enhancing it for the future.
-Feel free to use the code base
+Feel free to use the code base.